 First, we need to scan the title and the picture attentively.

-The following bar chart shows comparative selling rates of four types of books in Ekushey Book Fair 2013.
+The following bar chart shows the comparative selling rates of four types of books at the Ekushey Book Fair 2013.
 (RB’16, Sb’15)

 How to write a good answer to a single bar chart: